 TAMUPD is computer linked to city, state and federal criminal justice agencies, which provide access to criminal records, wanted persons, stolen property, and vehicle information.
-All crimes occurring at RELLIS should be reported to TAMUPD or submitted to TAMUPD from BCPD officers or contract security.
+All crimes occurring at RELLIS should be reported to TAMUPD or submitted to TAMUPD from BCPD officers or security.

 TAMUPD investigates and refers crimes for prosecution through the Offices of the County Attorney and District Attorney when appropriate.
-Criminal matters involving students may also be referred to the appropriate university's administration for disciplinary action.
+Security officers assigned to the RELLIS campus are not sworn officers and do not have enforcement authority.
+Criminal matters involving students, employees, or others on campus are referred to police officers.
+Students and employees may also be referred to university administration for disciplinary action.